xp44mm/Notebook/RxNetInAction/Async in C# 5.0.md

 In fact, most of the time, it is also run by the calling thread, despite the fact that the calling thread has probably done other things in between.
 That makes things very simple for the programmer.

 C# uses `SynchronizationContext` to accomplish this.
-As we saw previously in "Context" on page 27, when you await a Task, the current `SynchronizationContext` is stored as part of pausing the method.
+As we saw previously in "Context", when you await a Task, the current `SynchronizationContext` is stored as part of pausing the method.
 Then, when it's time for the method to be resumed, the `await` keyword's infrastructure uses `Post` to resume the method on the captured `SynchronizationContext`.

 Now, the caveats.
 The method can resume on a different thread to where it started if: